It’s a German thing. Liv Hambrett explains it here.

 “When I first met the German man who would become my husband at Mary Ryan’s Hostel in Galway, Ireland, I was distinctly disinterested in the German language and culture.
 At the time, my image of Germany was still tainted with discussions of the Second World War, the Holocaust and Hitler.

-This is a preview of The German Supermarket Experience…When You’ve Just Arrived in Germany.
+This is a preview of The Week in Germany: German Slang, Teaching English in German, and Frühjahrsmüdigkeit.

-This is a preview of Study in Germany: Celtic Studies.
+This is a preview of Making Connections When You First Arrive in Germany.

-This is a preview of One Year in Berlin: Warum Berlin? (in German).
+This is a preview of One Year in Berlin: The Capital City of Opera.